 Eligibility to participate in UW-paid medical, dental, life, and long term disability insurance programs depends on your job class title, employment percentage, and the length of your intended employment.
 In most cases, you have 31 days from the eligible appointment date to submit your enrollment forms.

-Use this chart to review benefits eligibility for contract classified staff, classified staff, professional staff, temporary seasonal employees, career seasonal employees, and instructional seasonal employees; check when coverage starts; and learn how to maintain eligibility.
+Use the following information to review benefits eligibility for contract classified staff, classified staff, professional staff, temporary seasonal employees, career seasonal employees, and instructional seasonal employees; check when coverage starts; and learn how to maintain eligibility.

-Use this chart to review UW faculty, academic staff, or librarian benefits eligibility; check when coverage starts; and learn how to maintain eligibility.
+Use the following information to review UW faculty, academic staff, and librarian benefits eligibility; check when coverage starts; and learn how to maintain eligibility.
 See UW Summer Quarter (below) for important information about summer quarter appointments and benefits eligibility.

 For PEBB insurance eligibility purposes the academic year begins in July.

 * Summer quarter appointments of less than three full months in duration will be "averaged" over the full three months of the quarter to equalize the appointment with the other three academic quarters in order to determine PEBB eligibility.

 Faculty, academic staff, and librarians who do not have an appointment to teach in a given quarter will maintain eligibility for UW-paid coverage if they:

 While summer quarter is often the "off" quarter, this rule applies to any quarter.